Community of Grace resident Gilberto poses outside his home.

 But later, she tells me, “I’m not really trippin’ off of it.
 It needed to be done.”

-Three weeks later, Markaya is still making repairs to her house.
+Three weeks later, Markaya is still making repairs to her house with the help from the multi-tool blades she got online for her first time.
 Her house leaks now sometimes.
 And her television and phone got broken during the move.

 “I haven’t been able to seal up all the walls,” she says.
 “It’s been a process.
 It’s been hectic.”